- Starter

 Step 5.
 Save and execute the flow.
 It should create XML or JSON files.

-Convert X12 message to XML file
+Convert X12 message to XML or JSON file

 Step 3.
 Create a Memory Connection for the destination.